Planning The Ultimate Oslo Fjord Day Trip: How To Get Around!

 4. Hike along some of the trails

-One of our favourite things about the Olsofjorden is the huge variety of hiking trails there are to explore.
+One of our favourite things about the Oslofjorden is the huge variety of hiking trails there are to explore.
 Generally, it doesn’t matter which island you visit, you’ll find a scenic hiking trail worth checking out.

 Having said that, some islands are better for hiking than others.
 In our opinion, Gressholmen and Hovedøya have the best trails!